 Using visual art as a tool to encourage the youth to SAY NO TO TERRORISM.

-For the past 15 years, I have been thinking about how to approach and address this issue after one of the worst attacks in New York’s 9/11.
+For 15 years, I have been thinking about how to approach and address this issue after one of the worst attacks in New York’s 9/11.

 I became more intense in addressing the unfortunate increases in terrorist groups and their recent widespread across the African communities.
 For instance, it was recently confirmed, that two Ghanaians including a 25-year-old college graduate, have joined the dreaded terrorist group.
 So it has become very necessary for leaders to think on the best ways and means to guide and protect our communities.
 The Yankasa Mosque in the Bronx (my project venue) has resorted to focusing Friday sermons to call on the support of every member to reflect, support and join hands to stop these barbaric activities.
 They usually lament the lack of innovative and educative programs to guide the youth, and so they easily get brainwashed by these criminals.